Strategic drift can – and does – occur. Here are the the four stages of strategic drift.

 After all, the two choices here are clear:

-- Continue your outdated strategy – This will result in dying a slow death.
+• Continue your outdated strategy – This will result in dying a slow death.

 So what does this all mean?

-Organisations need to be aware of the dangers of strategic drift and be proactive in making sure they stay ahead of the curve.
+Organizations need to be aware of the dangers of strategic drift and be proactive in making sure they stay ahead of the curve.

 And yes, there are absolutely reasons for strategic drift, as well as ways to avoid it.
-Stay tuned for our next blog, where we discuss the three reasons for strategic drift and the four strategies that you and your organisation can implement to avoid it.
+Stay tuned for our next blog, where we discuss the three reasons for strategic drift and the four strategies that you and your organization can implement to avoid it.

 And there’s more to strategic drift too – learn about it with Being Intelligent.